 After the initial learning curve of my marketing job, the role got pretty monotonous with a lot of repetitive tasks.
 Moreover, my higher up coworkers seemed to be doing the same kind of job as me.
 That got me wondering if I really wanted to spend the next years of my life working in marketing.

 Soon enough I was doing online and in-person courses and was going to coding meet-ups in London.
 I decided I wanted to switch careers to software development.
 Coding bootcamps were too expensive for me so I quit my job and moved back home with my parents.
 I studied full-time for 6 months using Udemy courses and other online resources.
 I focused on the front end as I saw it as the easiest area to get into as someone without a CS degree.
 In December 2019 I accepted an offer for my current job.

-What does a typical day as an entry level software developer at your company look like for you?
+What does a typical day as an entry level developer look like for you?